Welcome to the Whole Story of Sinterklaas!

 Our revived tradition is non-denominational and all inclusive — everyone is invited to participate!
 The young, the old, the in-between — absolutely everyone and anyone who wants to be part of a community of hope for a joyous and peaceful world are all welcome.
 Read our Statement HERE regarding our relationship to the Dutch history in early America.

-To the naughtiest children, the Grumpus rattled chains and threatened to steal them away in his big black bag.
-And for those “less bad” he had switches for exacting lesser punishments.
 Over the years, Sinterklaas’ ride turned into a Parade that still takes place every December 6 in Holland.
 It is the most popular of all Dutch holidays.

 Nicholas Sinterklaas was born in the 4th century in Myra, Asia Minor, and there became a bishop.
 Little else is known about him—except that he loved children.

 A story is told about three little boys who dined at a restaurant and, after eating their fill, informed the innkeeper that they could not pay their bill.
 To exact payment, the innkeeper chopped them up into little bits and cooked them in a stew.

 Nicholas heard about the awful deed and came to the inn to find the boys boiling away in the pot.
 He told the innkeeper that if he, Nicholas, could find one little piece of each boy that was good, he would perform a miracle and bring him back to life.
 What child does not have at least one little piece of good in him?
 And, so Nicholas Sinterklaas returned the boys to life and took them into his care.